 Checklist for choosing a laser eye surgery clinic

-- Holding an academic appointment indicates the surgeon is actively involved in research or teaching, and is exposed to peer review.
+- If the surgeon holds a current academic position, this indicates that he or she is active in research or teaching, and is exposed to peer review.

-- What's the surgeon's experience with correcting the type and degree of your refractive error?
-This is particularly important since they need no extra postgraduate training to do laser eye surgery.
+- What's the surgeon's experience in correcting the type and degree of your refractive error?
+This question is particularly important because a surgeon needs no extra postgraduate training to do laser eye surgery.

-- What's the degree of the surgeon's involvement pre- and post-operatively?
+- What's the degree of the surgeon's involvement both before and after the procedure?
 They shouldn't see you just for the operation and leave the assessments and check-ups to assistants.

 - Ask for data on their surgery outcomes.
 How do they track them?
 How do the results compare with national benchmarks?

-- The clinic should inform you comprehensively about what's going to happen on the day of the surgery and afterwards.
+- The clinic should tell you comprehensively about what's going to happen on the day of the surgery and afterwards.
 Ask questions and read all the material you're given.